Study environment

 If you do not feel well or are mistreated

 If you feel bad or if you are a victim of discrimination, harassment or bullying, you should talk to someone you trust.
-For example, it can be your teacher, programme director, the Student Healthcare Centre, the student work environment representative, the Student Union or the ombud for students and PhD students.
+For example, it can be your teacher, programme director, the Student Healthcare Centre, the student work environment representative, the Student Union or the Ombud for students and PhD students.

 Whom you choose to contact is less important, the important thing is that you contact someone who in turn can help you further if needed.